-Bank CEO sentenced for steering $16 million in loans, hoping for cushy Trump administration job
+Bank CEO sentenced for steering $16 million in loans with hopes of getting a cushy Trump administration job

 Manafort, a lobbyist and political consultant known for leading a lavish lifestyle, headed Trump’s presidential campaign from March to August 2016.
 When Trump was elected president in November 2016, Manafort remained close to the campaign and “provided informal input to the presidential transition team,” according to prosecutors.

-Between July 2016 and January 2017, Manafort sought millions of dollars from the Federal Savings Bank.
+Between July 2016 and January 2017, according to prosecutors, Manafort sought millions of dollars from the Federal Savings Bank.

-Calk knew Manafort “urgently needed” the money to avoid foreclosure on multiple properties, and leveraged his position as head of the bank to ask him for help in getting a coveted position with the administration, the statement added.
+Calk knew Manafort “urgently needed” the money to avoid foreclosure on multiple properties, and leveraged his position as head of the bank to ask him for help in getting a coveted position with the administration, prosecutors added.

 While the loans were pending approval, Calk sent Manafort a list of his desired jobs in the Trump administration.
 At the top was secretary of the treasury, secretary of commerce and secretary of defense.
 But he also expressed interest in a ranked list of 19 ambassadorships, starting with the United Kingdom, France, Germany and Italy, the attorney general’s office said.

-In the weeks after Trump’s victory — after Manafort’s first loan for $9.5 million had been issued, and while a second set of loans were pending — Manafort’s efforts and influence in the administration came through and Calk was formally interviewed for the position of undersecretary of the Army in 2017.
+In the weeks after Trump’s victory — after Manafort’s first loan for $9.5 million had been issued, and while a second set of loans were pending — Manafort’s efforts and influence in the administration came through, according to prosecutors, and Calk was formally interviewed for the position of undersecretary of the Army in 2017.
 He was not hired.

 It could not be determined Tuesday who represented Calk in court.

-According to the Daily News, Calk is appealing his conviction and has admitted to being “deeply humbled.”
+According to the New York Daily News, Calk is appealing his conviction and has admitted to being “deeply humbled.”

 “As you can imagine, my life is in shambles,” he said during the sentencing.
 “I deeply, deeply regret that the bank’s reputation has been tarnished as a result of my indictment and my conviction.”